 OHS committee: A committee that facilitates co-operation between an employer and employees in instigating, developing and carrying out measures designed to ensure the health and safety of employees in the workplace.

+Pandemic: A pandemic is a worldwide spread of a new infectious or an existing disease circulating due to a lack of immunity.
+A pandemic is declared by the Federal Department of Health’s Chief Medical Officer and they will decide the frameworks the health sector will employ to contain and manage the spread of the pandemic.

 Risk: The chance (likelihood) that a hazard will cause harm to individuals.

 Risk assessment: A process for developing knowledge/understanding about hazards and risks so that sound decisions can be made about the control of hazards.
 Risk assessments assist in determining: